-- Product Liability — Manufacturers have a duty to ensure that the products they provide to consumers are safe.
-When a consumer is fatally injured by a defective product, the responsible parties can be held accountable in a wrongful death claim.
+- Product Liability – Manufacturers have a duty to ensure that the products they provide consumers are safe.
+When a defective product fatally injures a consumer, the responsible parties can be held accountable for a wrongful death claim.

 What damages can be recovered in a wrongful death claim in Florida?

-Under Florida law, damages that are most often sought after include compensation for:
+Under Florida law, damages that are most often sought after in a wrongful death claim include compensation for: